 All patents and some copyrighted material resulting from research conducted by faculty, staff and students, belongs to the university.
 While the Texas Tech University System has an ownership interest in intellectual property, the individual can profit according to a schedule of royalty payments established by Texas Tech Operating Policy 74.04.

 All Federal contracts and all NIH grants require a discoveries and inventions report at the end of the project period, regardless of whether any discovery has been disclosed or an invention filed.
 The report must be submitted on behalf of Texas Tech University.
-ORS will assist with completing the report and will submit required forms.
+ORA will assist with completing the report and will submit required forms.

 At Texas Tech the Office of Research, Commercialization and Federal Relations (RCFR) works with faculty to identify intellectual property for patenting and or licensing.